-Telemetry Collector is currently available in all regions except for Japan and Australia.
-If you’re located in these regions, you can use Logz.io’s data shippers to send your data.
+Telemetry Collector is currently available in all regions except for Japan.
+If you're located in this region, you can use Logz.io’s integrations hub to send your data.

-To start sending your AWS data through the Telemetry Collector, Log into your main Logz.io account, navigate to Send your data, and click on Start collecting.
+To start sending your AWS data through the Telemetry Collector, Log into your main Logz.io account, navigate to the Integration hub and choose one of the AWS integrations available under the Quick Setup option.

 To configure the Telemetry Collector, you must be logged into your main Logz.io account.